 In many states, the cost of child care exceeds the cost of a four-year college.
 Some families spend up to a third of their income just trying to find a place for their child to go.
 This is a growing issue, and some politicians have attempted to craft public policy to fill the gap.
 In the House and Senate, there have been many block grant proposals and federal investment ideas, including 2017’s Child Care for Working Families Act.
-So far, nothing meaningful has come to pass.
-But the frontrunners of the 2020 race (in this piece, we have defined them as candidates polling above 1 percent) have some child care proposals and have signaled support for popular big-budget items like universal pre-K.
+So far, however, nothing meaningful has come to pass.
+But the nominees have a number of child care proposals and have signaled support for popular big-budget items like universal pre-K.

 So, which Democratic candidate’s child care plans hold water?
-To offer some insight, we laid out the plans and then spoke to Dr. Jennifer Glass, a professor at University of Texas Austin and an expert in work and family issues and gender stratification in the labor force, for her insight.
-Glass hinted at her own vision for a good child care plan: a program in which parents can take up to a year of subsidized parental leave for the first year in which their baby is born; take their child to an in-home community child care center; and then get them into a public school pre-K program at the age of 3.
+To offer some insight, we laid out the plans and then spoke to Dr. Jennifer Glass, a professor at University of Texas Austin for her insight.
+Glass also hinted at her own vision for a good child care plan: a program in which parents can take up to a year of subsidized parental leave for the first year in which their baby is born; take their child to an in-home community child care center; and then get them into a public school pre-K program at the age of three.

 Senator Joe Biden